Family enraged over outcome to racially-charged murder case

 In court, defendant was accompanied by representatives from the Nation of Islam.
 He told the stories he had heard as a child, particularly the one about the Ku Klux Klan burning down his grandfather's store in the 1920's.
 Defendant testified that he feared for his life when Cicciaro arrived with friends, and the defense likened the group of boys to a "lynch mob."

 Cicciaro's friends and family must have been shocked by the turn of events.
 After all, they had said everything to downplay racial tensions: they stressed forgiveness, voiced their sympathies for the defendant's family and expressed no concern that the defense would use race to gain leverage.
 Small wonder, too, that the press wrote about the case from what seemed like a largely neutral perspective.
-The New York Times even composed a nice little piece about Cicciaro's Roman Catholic funeral.
+The New York Times even composed a nice tribute piece about Cicciaro's Roman Catholic funeral.

 "Nice message it sends to society that as long as you’re black and there’s a problem at the end of your driveway you can grab an illegal handgun and shoot someone in the face and get away with it," said Cicciaro.